dolphindb/api-java/README.md

 TopicPoller poller1 = client.subscribe(serverIP, serverPort, tableName, actionName, offset, filter);
 ```

-### 9.5 Subscribe to a Heterogeneous Table
+### 9.5.
+Subscribe to a Heterogeneous Table

-Since DolphinDB server version 1.30.17/2.00.5, the [replay](https://dolphindb.com/help/FunctionsandCommands/FunctionReferences/r/replay.html) function supports replaying (serializing) multiple stream tables with different schemata into a single stream table (known as “heterogeneous stream table“).
+Since DolphinDB server version 1.30.17/2.00.5, the [replay](https://dolphindb.com/help/FunctionsandCommands/FunctionReferences/r/replay.html) function supports replaying (serializing) multiple stream tables with different schemata into a single stream table (known as "heterogeneous stream table").
 Starting from DolphinDB Java API version 1.30.19, a new class `streamDeserializer` has been introduced for the subscription and deserialization of heterogeneous stream table.

-#### 9.5.1 Construct Deserializer for Heterogeneous Stream Table
+#### 9.5.1.
+Construct Deserializer for Heterogeneous Stream Table

 You can construct a deserializer for heterogeneous table with `streamDeserializer`.